US, Arab mediators make some progress in Gaza peace talks, but no deal yet

 CAIRO: US and Arab mediators have made some progress in their efforts to reach a ceasefire accord between Israel and Hamas in Gaza, but not enough to seal a deal, Palestinian sources close to the talks said on Thursday (Jan 9).

-As talks continued in Qatar, the Israeli military carried out strikes across the enclave, killing at least 17 people, Palestinian medics said.
+As talks continued in Qatar, the Israeli military carried out strikes across the enclave, killing at least 23 people on Thursday, Palestinian medics said.

+The deaths brought to 76 the number of people killed by Israeli strikes across Gaza in the past 24 hours, according to the territory's health ministry.

-Qatar, the US and Egypt are making a major push to reach a deal to halt fighting in the 15-month conflict and free remaining hostages held by Islamist group Hamas before President Joe Biden leaves office.
+Qatar, the US and Egypt are making a major push to reach a deal to halt fighting in the 15-month conflict and free the remaining hostages held by Hamas before President Joe Biden leaves office.

 President-elect Donald Trump has warned there will be "hell to pay", if the hostages are not released by his inauguration on Jan 20.

-On Thursday, a Palestinian official close to the mediation effort said the absence of a deal so far did not mean the talks were going nowhere and said this was the most serious attempt so far to reach an accord.
+On Thursday, a Palestinian official close to the mediation effort said the absence of a deal so far did not mean the talks were going nowhere and this was the most serious attempt so far.

 "There are extensive negotiations, mediators and negotiators are talking about every word and every detail.
 There is a breakthrough when it comes narrowing old existing gaps but there is no deal yet," he told Reuters, without giving further details.

-On Tuesday, Israeli Foreign Ministry Director General Eden Bar-Tal said Israel was fully committed to reaching an agreement to return its hostages from Gaza but faces obstruction from Hamas.
+On Tuesday, Israel said it was fully committed to reaching an accord to return hostages but faces obstruction from Hamas.

+The two sides have been at an impasse for a year over two key issues.

 SEVERE HUMANITARIAN CRISIS

-On Thursday, the death toll from Israel's military strikes included eight Palestinians killed in a house in Jabalia, the largest of Gaza's eight historic refugee camps, where Israeli forces have operated for more than three months.
-Nine others, including a father and his three children, died in two separate airstrikes on two houses in central Gaza Strip, health officials said.
+On Thursday, the death toll from Israel's military strikes included eight Palestinians killed in a house in Jabalia, the largest of Gaza's eight historic refugee camps.
+Nine others, including a father and his three children, died in two airstrikes on two houses in central Gaza, health officials said.

+Dozens of people arrived at the hospital in Deir Al-Balah in central Gaza to mourn their dead relatives and take their bodies, wrapped in white shrouds, to graves.

+"There is no safety in the country, at all, not for a child, a woman, an old person, not for stones or trees, animals or birds or anything.
+Everyone is targeted, without prior warning," said resident Adel Al-Mansi.

 More than 46,000 people have been killed in the Gaza war, according to Palestinian health officials.
 Much of the enclave has been laid waste and most of the territory's 2.1 million people have been displaced multiple times and face acute shortages of food and medicine, humanitarian agencies say.